iugamarian/links/README.md

 https://github.com/iugamarian/usbasp/tree/1.06-alpha

-# Avoid cloning the repository - it will not be 1.06-alpha activated an I do not now how to do that yet:
+# Avoid cloning the repository - it will not be 1.06-alpha activated and I do not now how to do that yet:

 # Download zip,